Log Canonical Minimal Model Program for corank one foliations on Threefolds: Introduction

 A similar result for algebraically integrable foliations has recently been obtained in \cite{MMPlcintegrable}.
 It thus seems reasonable to expect that on varieties admitting a foliated log Fano structure, any nef divisor is semiample.
-It is quite likely that there are examples (although, we, the authors aren't aware of any) of such varieties which are not of log Fano type (i.e there exists $B\geq 0$ such that $(X,B)$ is lc and $-(K_X+B)$ is ample).
-Therefore, semiampleness criteria such as Theorem \ref{bpfintro} may be of independent interest.
-Combining Theorem \ref{bpfintro} with convex geometric arguments involving Shokurov polytopes (as in \cite{BCHM}), we show that the number of minimal models of a boundary polarized F-lc pair (i.e. of the form $(\mcF, \Delta=A+B)$, where $A$ is ample and $B \geq 0$) is finite; see Theorem \ref{LGLCM}.\\
+We remark that based on recent results obtained by Cascini et al. \cite[Theorem 2.4.2]{M7'}, it seems reasonable to expect that such varieties are in fact of log Fano type.
+Since the proof of \cite[Theorem 2.4.2]{M7'} involves running MMP for adjoint foliated structures of the form $tK_\mcF+(1-t)K_X$ (or rather, generalized pair versions of these objects), the techniques and results of this paper would turn out to be crucial for establishing such a result.
+Combining Theorem \ref{bpfintro} with convex geometric arguments involving Shokurov polytopes (as in \cite{BCHM}), we show that the number of minimal models of a boundary polarized lc foliated triple (i.e. of the form $(X,\mcF, \Delta=A+B)$, where $A$ is ample and $B \geq 0$) is finite; see Theorem \ref{LGLCM}.\\

-As another application of the F-lc MMP, we show that any two minimal models obtained as outcomes of a F-lc MMP can be connected by a sequence of flops.
-Note that this was not completely known before, even in the F-dlt case (see \cite{VJ} for some previous work in this direction).
+As another application of the generalized log canonical MMP, we show that any two foliated minimal models obtained as outcomes of a log canonical MMP can be connected by a sequence of flops.
+Note that this was not known before the appearance of this article, even in the dlt case (see \cite{VJ} for some previous work in this direction).